floydhub/floydhub.github.io/_posts/2020-01-20-emils-story-as-a-self-taught-ai-researcher.md

 ---
-layout: "post"
+author: Alessio Gozzoli
-title: "Emil’s Story as a Self-Taught AI Researcher"
+date: 2020-01-20 18:20:58 +0000
-date: "2020-01-20 18:20:58 +0000"
+excerpt: This Humans of Machine Learning interview covers Emil Wallner and his hero’s journey, self-taught approach to education, experience with AI, and path to Google.
-slug: "emils-story-as-a-self-taught-ai-researcher"
+feature_image: /assets/images/hero/emils-story-as-a-self-taught-ai-researcher-hero.jpg
-author: "Alessio Gozzoli"
+layout: post
-excerpt: "This Humans of Machine Learning interview covers Emil Wallner and his hero’s journey, self-taught approach to education, experience with AI, and path to Google."
+slug: emils-story-as-a-self-taught-ai-researcher
-feature_image: "__GHOST_URL__/content/images/2020/01/emil-cover.jpg"
+tags: '[]'
-tags: "[]"
+title: Emil’s Story as a Self-Taught AI Researcher
 ---

 For this [Humans of Machine Learning](https://floydhub.github.io/tag/humans-of-ml/) ([#humansofml](https://twitter.com/hashtag/humansofml)) interview, I’m super excited to share my conversation with Emil Wallner.
 Emil is living, breathing proof that it’s possible to pursue serious AI research as a self-taught creator.
 Emil is currently doing machine learning research at Google Art & Culture and an independent researcher in reasoning.